-Over the past 27 years, Cuvée has become one of the most prestigious celebrations of Ontario wine.
+Now celebrating its 33rd year, Cuvée has become the largest most prestigious celebrations of Ontario wine.
 Now as the event has evolved, proceeds go to support the industry it showcases.

 Proceeds from the Cuvée wine weekend support grape and wine scholarships and research initiatives at Brock University’s Cool Climate Oenology and Viticulture Institute (CCOVI).